PayString/paystring-documentation/docs/getting-started-local.md

    }'
 ```

-PayID supports various payment networks.
+PayString supports various payment networks.
 To create a second user with a Bitcoin testnet account, send this request to your server:

 ```bash
 curl --location --request POST 'http://127.0.0.1:8081/users' \